Dioscorea alata: History of cultivation

 The center of origin of purple yam is in the Philippines, but archaeological evidence suggests that it was exploited in Island Southeast Asia and New Guinea before the Austronesian expansion.
 Purple yam is believed to be a true cultigen, only known from its cultivated forms.
 The vast majority of cultivars are sterile, which restricts its introduction into islands purely by human agency, making them a good indicator of human movement.
 Some authors have proposed, without evidence, an origin in Mainland Southeast Asia, but it shows the greatest phenotypic variability in the Philippines and New Guinea.

-Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Island Southeast Asia via the Lapita culture at around c.
-4,000 BP, along with D. nummularia and D. bulbifera.
+Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Island Southeast Asia via the Lapita culture around 4,000 BP, along with D. nummularia and D. bulbifera.
 In turn, D. esculenta is believed to have been introduced by the Lapita culture into New Guinea.
-There is also evidence of an agricultural revolution during this period brought by innovations from contact with Austronesians, including the development of wet cultivation.
+Also, evidence exists of an agricultural revolution during this period brought by innovations from contact with Austronesians, including the development of wet cultivation.